zdravkov/kendo-docs/api/javascript/ui/scheduler.md

 Name of the action.
 Possible values are:

-* changeView - navigate to diffrent view
+* changeView - navigate to different view
 * next - navigate to next time period
 * previous - navigate to previous time period
 * today - select today's date